xotl-uoo/scripts/docs/about.md

 I am a scripting *enthusiast* and, like you, always learning how to do things better.
 If you see anything that needs improvement or have ideas, please send them along.

-### goals
+***
+# Goals
+## update

-I am combing through all the UOO scripting "fork and forget" github repositories available, then audit, test, publish the new versions.
+I am combing through all abandoned github repositories available, then audit, test, publish the new versions.
 Since the Razor client is now supporting more commands, when possible, I will also provide Razor versions of these scripts.
+## streamline
 After doing this for a few years, I have realized there is no script that will fit everyone 100%.
 Therefore, I try to provide versions that *most* people can use.
 Feel free to further customize to fit your needs.
 Much of my work is intended to teach you how to do something, and be a template for customization.

-### markdown

-All my my work will be in markdown, served to you as a web page.
-This not only provides a better user experience, but discourages the "fork and forget" behavior I have seen in github around these scripts, where people just copy a repository for their own use and not maintain it.

-### attribution
+## test
+Testing is *huge*, and every script I post will have been tested by me.
+To help re-testing efforts, as server code can break a script, I record the test dates with each script.
+Then, after a few months, I can revisit them.
+## easier copying
+Typical scripts in github require users to go to the [RAW] format, select all the lines of the script, then copy to the clipboard.
+By publishing them as code snippets, the website offers a [copy] button for you.
+With one click, the script is in your clipboard ready to paste.
+***
+# Attribution
 Attribution with these scripts is difficult, since most people just copy-paste snippets they find somewhere else, and the "true author" has probably been lost.
 For this reason, I do not claim to be the original author of every line of code.
 I will claim, however, to have audited and tested every script.
 You do not need to give me any attribution for scripts contained herein - please use them as you see fit and enjoy.
 If you send me a script, please include your name so I can at least give credit where it is due.

-### razor support

-If you are using these scripts in Razor, they have been written and tested for the UOO Classic UO client only.

-### contact
+***
+# Contact
 You can send me a private message at **Xotl** in the UO Outlands Discord server.
 I always appreciate requests, support, and jokes.